jcornaz/beancount-parser/README.md

 The minimum supported rust version is currently `1.60`.

-It can be updated to a newer stable version when required, and that will not be considered a breaking change (it can happen in for a minor or patch release).
+It can be updated to a newer stable version when required, and that will not be considered a breaking change (it can be increased in a minor or patch release).

 ## Unlicense